ray-project/kuberay/docs/guidance/prometheus-grafana.md

     release: prometheus
 spec:
   groups:
-  - # Name of the group.
-Rules within a group are run sequentially at a regular interval,
+- # Rules within a group are run sequentially at same evaluation interval,
     # with the same evaluation time.
     name: ray-cluster-main-staging-gcs.rules
     # How often rules in the group are evaluated.
     interval: 30s
     rules:
-    - # The name of the time series to output to.
+    - # The name of the custom metric.
       # Also see best practices for naming metrics created by recording rules:
       # https://prometheus.io/docs/practices/rules/#recording-rules
       record: ray_gcs_availability_30d
-      # The PromQL expression to evaluate.
+      # PromQL expression.
-      # The following expression will return percentage of Ray GCS resource update requests with usage times smaller than 20ms.
-      # Note ray_gcs_update_resource_usage_time stores the average RTT of a UpdateResourceUsage RPC.
       expr: |
       (
         100 * (